 Before taking nilutamide, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-This drug may rarely make you dizzy, drowsy, or cause vision changes.
+This drug may rarely make you dizzy or drowsy or cause vision changes.
 Alcohol or marijuana (cannabis) can make you more dizzy or drowsy.
-Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.
+Do not drive, use machinery, or do anything that needs alertness or clear vision until you can do it safely.
 You may also develop intolerance to alcohol while taking this medication.
 Avoid alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 Some of the products that may interact with this drug include: testosterone (patch, gel, injection), anabolic steroids (including over-the-counter androgens/anabolics/testosterone precursors), DHEA, phenytoin, warfarin.